· Allen P. Jordan (1843-1888)

-“Mom, Dad,” said Houston Jr., “I think you’re both assuming the worst about this former sheriff and his wife, and I don’t think it’s fair.
+“Mom, Dad,” said Houston Jr., “I think you’re both assuming the worst about this former sheriff, and I don’t think it’s fair.
 In the 1880s, forty years ago, science was still primitive compared to today.
 Just because Jordan died of general paralysis, doesn’t mean it was caused from a venereal disease.
 Does it?”

 “Houston,” said his mother, “we weren’t saying he definitely had syphilis, only that the symptoms were similar to someone in the final stages of the disease.”